tcrurav/using-mkcert/README.md

 ## Acknowledgments

-* Thank you to my student Kevin (https://github.com/KRodVal) who has told me about mkcert.
+* Thank you to my student <strong>Kevin</strong> (https://github.com/KRodVal) who has told me about mkcert and given the first instructions to start with it.
 * https://github.com/FiloSottile/mkcert. mkcert is a simple tool for making locally-trusted development certificates.
 It requires no configuration.
 * https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.
 A very complete template for README.md files.